KobeDR/Garmin-dashboard/README.md

 # Garmin Dashboard

 A personal dashboard for visualizing health, wellness, and activity data from Garmin Connect.
 The application is built with **Streamlit** and uses the **python-garminconnect** library to retrieve data from a Garmin account.
+Deployed on the following address: https://garmin-dashboard-6cgr9kjfs2hsapyt9rysyb.streamlit.app/

 ## Features